-Welcome to the Colorado Mycoflora Project
+Welcome to the Colorado Macrofunga Project

-What is the Colorado Mycoflora Project?
+What is the Colorado Macrofunga Project?

 This project will aim to address the fundamental question, “How many species of macrofungi exist in the Southern Rocky Mountain region?”